 Attendance Procedures & Policies

 Overlake offers an educational program that sets high standards for student academic performance.
 The program requires that students be committed and participatory members of the school community to derive the most positive benefits.
 Attendance is critical to student success.
-Therefore, students are expected to be in school from 8:10am until 3:10pm, attending all classes and programs.
+Therefore, students are expected to be in school from 8:10am until 3:00pm, attending all classes and student programming.

 Sign-In and Sign-Out